 In March they were joined in a Buddhist ceremony, and in May they wed in the West Tisbury Congregational Church with family and close friends present.
 In July they had an outdoor reception to which the entire Island was invited so all their many friends could celebrate with them.

 Their story captured the imagination of tens of thousands across the country and around the world.
 It’s been told in many places, including the Boston Globe, the Vineyard Gazette, and the Martha’s Vineyard Times.

 Cynthia told it herself on The Moth Radio Hour in “The Case of the Curious Codes.”

 Cynthia and Howie's lavishly illustrated book, Howard and Cynthia: A Love Story, based on their correspondence and their life together, is now available exclusively from The Moth.
-It's not in their online store yet, but you can order it by dropping them an email.
+You can order it by dropping them an email.

 • In August 2015 Cynthia was awarded the Martha's Vineyard Medal, given by the Martha's Vineyard Museum to honor "leaders in the community who have had an outstanding commitment to preserve the history, arts, and culture of the Island."